Developing audio visual systems standards can save money, both with fixed costs and operational costs.

 And how do they implement changes fully across the board that will help ensure that what they want is what they will get?

 Developing standards can help.
-Projecting what will happen in the future is not an exact science, so the development of standards takes time and an investment of human resource.
+Projecting what will happen in the future is not an exact science, so the development of standards takes time and an investment of human resources.
 And once the standards are established, they need to be evaluated at least once every two years, if not annually.
 But the reward can be substantial.
 Standards can establish both upfront costs and ongoing costs.
 They can also confirm that the installed technology will have the ability to meet objectives.

 To illustrate this point, let's look at a single product decision – a projector.
 To keep it simple, we will compare just two different types of basic projectors.
 Let's presume the first is a standard projector with 2500 lumens (of brightness).
 It costs $2,500.
 The second projector is a 3000 lumens projector that costs $4,500.